Skip to content

 print(f"Successful! in {resus.nit} iterations")

-print(f" evaluated {resus.nfev} functions functions and {resus.njev} gradients")
+print(f" evaluated {resus.nfev} function calls and {resus.njev} gradients")

 print("\nMinimizer and grad_f:")